Coronavirus Disease 2019 (COVID-19) in Mississippi, Mississippi State Department of Health

 Mississippi absentee ballot deadlines

-- Voted ballots are due: Received by 5:00 p.m. the day before Election Day (by mail).
+- Voted ballots are due: Postmarked by Election Day and received within 5 business days of Election Day (by mail);

 Mississippi absentee ballot rules